 |GRAD 7500||Academic Integrity Tutorial||0|

 |COURSE 7XXX||Approved coursework at the 7000 level 1||0-3|

 |PHAC 7222||Molecular Pharmacology 2||3|

 |Thesis Proposal 1|

 A written thesis proposal is to be provided to the Advisory Committee at least two weeks prior to the proposal presentation date.
 The Candidacy Exam and Thesis Proposal must not be more than four weeks apart.

-- Students in the pharmacology M.Sc. program who elect to transfer (during the first 18 months) to the Ph.D. program are required to take 15 credit hours at the 7000 level.
+- Students in the pharmacology M.Sc. program who elect to transfer to the Ph.D. program are required to take 15 credit hours at the 7000 level.
 Courses taken as part of the M.Sc. program will count toward this requirement.

 - Students are expected to attend all departmental seminars, M.Sc. and Ph.D. thesis defences, student research presentations and any discussion sessions with visitors to the Department.